 - b.
-No opponent shall tackle or block the runner when he is clearly out of bounds or throw him to the ground after the ball becomes dead. - c.
-It is illegal for any player to be clearly out of bounds when he initiates a block against an opponent who is out of bounds.
+No opponent shall tackle or block the runner when the runner is clearly out of bounds or throw the runner to the ground after the ball becomes dead. - c.
+It is illegal for any player to be clearly out of bounds when initiating a block against an opponent who is out of bounds.
 The spot of the foul is where the blocker crosses the sideline in going out of bounds.